pmarrapese/tg-logsaver/README.md

 ### Saving Logs
 To save all logs, simply run `node ./ save` in the project root directory.
 Logs are saved in the `logs` directory.
 It may take a while to complete, as the Telegram API limits the amount of messages that may be retrieved at one time.

-Logs are saved in the `logs` directory of the application.

 **Note:** This application currently only support saving messages between users (i.e. not groups)